ucan-wg/spec/README.md

 ### 5.2.1 Invocation Recipient Validation

 An agent discharging a capability MUST verify that the outermost `aud` field _matches its own DID._ If they do not match, the associated action MUST NOT be performed.
-This is REQUIRED in order to prevent the misuse of UCANs in the unintended context.
+This is REQUIRED in order to prevent the misuse of UCANs in an unintended context.

-The following UCAN fragment would be be valid to dischange as `did:key:zH3C2AVvLMv6gmMNam3uVAjZpfkcJCwDwnZn6z3wXmqPV`.
+The following UCAN fragment would be valid to dischange as `did:key:zH3C2AVvLMv6gmMNam3uVAjZpfkcJCwDwnZn6z3wXmqPV`.
 The agent with DID `did:key:z6MkiTBz1ymuepAQ4HEHYSF1H8quG5GLVVQR3djdX3mDooWp` MUST NOT accept this UCAN.

 ``` js
 {